jengalas/pz-adventures-jekyll/_posts/2023/2023-09-07-acadia-adventures-2023-day-1.md

 We brought our stuff inside and collapsed for about 30 minutes until the pull of pizza and a LARGE glass of beer was stronger than the pull for more sleep.
 (That was a _strong_ pull!)

 We were at Rosalie's by 3:55 and began the line-up, and consequently we were the first ones in the door.
-We got the first booth downstairs, our usual favorite, and Rich ordered us our usual first-night medium plain pie and two large Allagash white ales.
+We got the first booth downstairs, our usual first-night favorite, and Rich ordered us our usual first-night medium plain pie and two large Allagash white ales.
 Conversation was as perfect as always, listening to the good music in Rosalie's and talking about some interesting music-related videos that Rich had seen.
-We watched one of the videos when we got back to the room (after a quick trip to Hanaford) and then collapsed into bed.
+We watched one of the videos when we got back to the room (after a quick trip to Hannaford) and then collapsed into bed.